greenelab/deep-review/sections/04_study.md

 requiring the user to input secondary structure predictions or thermodynamic calculations.

-Further incremental advances in neural-network approaches for miRNA and target prediction will likely be sufficient to meet the current needs of systems biologists and other researchers, who use prediction tools mainly to nominate candidates that are then tested experimentally.
+Further incremental advances in neural network approaches for miRNA and target prediction will likely be sufficient to meet the current needs of systems biologists and other researchers, who use prediction tools mainly to nominate candidates that are then tested experimentally.
 Similar to other applications,